-Napoleon Bonaparte was crowned Emperor of the French on December 2, 1804 at Notre Dame Cathedral in Paris.
-A victorious general who had become leader of France through a coup d’état, Napoleon wanted to establish the legitimacy of his regime.
+Napoleon was a victorious general who had become leader of France through a coup d’état, rather than through inheritance or election.
+He wanted to establish the legitimacy of his regime.
 He also needed to show – in the wake of plots against his life – that even if he was killed, his dynasty would live on.
 Making his rule hereditary would reassure those who had acquired land and other benefits from the French Revolution that their gains were secure.

 On May 18, 1804, Napoleon’s hand-picked Senate proclaimed him the hereditary “Emperor of the French.”
 A national plebiscite was held to confirm this change in status.
 The doctored results – announced on November 6 – showed 3.6 million people (99.93%) in favour and 2,569 against.
 Half of the potential voters abstained.
 By this time, preparations for a lavish coronation were well underway.
 Napoleon, however, ran into a few problems.